programandoconro/ESP32-WROOM/README.md

         sleep(0.07);led.value(r)

 # We have a cool lamp with random lighting, we can change the sleep time for different effects.
-Now, we can make a homemade frame for more cool lighithing effects to our lamp.
+Now, we can make a homemade frame for more cool lighthing effects to our lamp.
 For example, like this (hehehe):

 <div style="text-align:center"><img src="https://github.com/progamandoconro/ESP32-WROOM/blob/master/_DSC8897.JPG" /></div>

 Use Crl-x Crl-z to exit, you can close the shell and shoud keep running code on device.

-# We can also create a boot.py with the code above and put it on the device for automatic executing on boot when connected to power.
+# We can also create a boot.py with the code above and put it on the device for automatic executing on boot.

 Install ampy and add python code on device